sh-sabbir/sh-sabbir/README.md

 ### Hi there, I'm Sabbir - aka [sh-sabbir][website] 👋

 ## I'm a Developer, and lazy!
-- 🔭 I’m currently working on a [Android App][website]!
+- 🔭 I’m currently working on [Happy Elementor Addons][ha]!
-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently learning everything 🤣 Kidding..
+Learning Vue.js!
 - 👯 I’m looking to collaborate with other content creators
-- 🥅 2020 Goals: Contribute more to Open Source projects
+- 🥅 2021 Goals: Contribute more to Open Source projects
-- ⚡ Fun fact: I love to draw and play guitar / drums
+- ⚡ Fun fact: I love to draw, play guitar (if you approve as music or noise), read books, riding cycle, sleep...

 ### Connect with me: